XuyangCaoUCSD/LeoEM/README.md

 ### Stage 2: Dynamic Route Computation

 Knowing how nodes move over time from stage 1, you specify the source and destination.
 You also choose inter-satellite lasers or bent-pipe radios as the links.
 To use bent-pipe, ground station locations (`ground_stations.xlsx`) will be needed for relaying purpose.
 We adopt shortest-path/Dijkstra's algorithm for route computation with the propogation latency as the weight.
-We adopt yet considerably modify StarPerf's route computation components.
+We adopt yet considerably modify [StarPerf](https://github.com/SpaceNetLab/StarPerf_Simulator)'s route computation framework.
 Big thanks to StarPerf again.
 Please see `route_stage/` for details.

 Stage 2 hence outputs the precomputed end-to-end dynamic routes across one oribtal period, after which they just repeat.
 They reside in `precomputed_paths/`.